Ivenyang/cocos-docs/manual/framework/native/event_dispatcher/en.md

 * Event types such as: EventTouh, EventKeyboard etc.
 * Event Listener such as: EventListenerTouch, EventListenerKeyboard etc.

-Listener has implemented all kinds of logics after event touched.
+Listener has implemented all kinds of logics after event triggered.
 Dispatcher will dispatch event type at the appropriate time, then it calls the corrresponding type of listener.

 ## Usages